boazbk/tcs/lec_11_running_time.md

 Like the Church-Turing thesis itself, the extended Church-Turing thesis is in the asymptotic setting and does not directly yield an experimentally testable prediction.
 However, it can be instantiated with more concrete bounds on the overhead, yielding experimentally-testable predictions such as the _Physical Extended Church-Turing Thesis_   we mentioned in [PECTTsec](){.ref}.

-In the last hundred+ years of studying and mechanizing computation, no one has yet constructed a scalable computing device (or even gave a convincing blueprint) that violates the extended Church Turing Thesis.
+In the last hundred+ years of studying and mechanizing computation, no one has yet constructed a scalable computing device that violates the extended Church Turing Thesis.
 However,    _quantum computing_, if realized, will pose a serious challenge to the extended Church-Turing Thesis (see [quantumchap](){.ref}).
 However, even if the promises of quantum computing are fully realized, the extended Church-Turing thesis is  "morally" correct, in the sense that, while we do need to adapt the thesis to account for the possibility of quantum computing, its broad outline remains unchanged.
-We are still able to model computation mathematically, we can still treat programs as strings and have a universal program,   we still have hierarchy and uncomputability results, and there is still no reason to doubt the ("plain") Church-Turing thesis.
+We are still able to model computation mathematically, we can still treat programs as strings and have a universal program,   we still have time hierarchy and uncomputability results, and there is still no reason to doubt the ("plain") Church-Turing thesis.
 Moreover,  the prospect of quantum computing does not seem to make a difference for the time complexity of many  (though not all!) of the concrete problems that we care about.
-In particular, out of all the example problems mentioned in [chapefficient](){.ref}, as far as we know, the complexity of only one--- integer factoring--- is affected by modifying our model to include quantum computers as well.
+In particular, as far as we know, out of all the example problems mentioned in [chapefficient](){.ref}  the complexity of only one--- integer factoring--- is affected by modifying our model to include quantum computers as well.